jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-5.md

-+++
+---
+title: "The Amiable and Respectable Virtues"
+heading: "Chapter 5"
-title=  "The Amiable and Respectable Virtues" heading=  "Chapter 5 of The Theory of Moral Sentiments Part 1 Section 1" description=  "Amiable Virtues are based on the ability of a person to make his feelings accommodate others; Respectable Virtues are based on the ability of a person to control his own feelings" date=  2015-10-27 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-1/section-1/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-1" linkftext=  "Section 2"
+description: "Amiable Virtues are based on the ability of a person to make his feelings accommodate others; Respectable Virtues are based on the ability of a person to control his own feelings"
-+++
+weight: 12
+image: "/covers/tms.jpg"
+author: "Adam Smith"
+icon: /icons/smith.png
+---

-40 Two sets of virtues are founded on these two efforts=
+{{< s v="40" >}} Two sets of virtues are founded on these 2 efforts:

 1. The observer's effort to enter into the observee's feelings

-On this effort is founded=
+On this effort is founded:
 - the soft, gentle, amiable virtues, and
 - the virtues of candid condescension and indulgent humanity.